fwip/mtg_pronouns/reworded_cards.md

 **Creature**

 {B}, {T}: Choose target opponent who had at least two fewer creature cards in their graveyard than you did as you activated this ability.
-Destroy target nonblack creature they controls.
+Destroy target nonblack creature they control.

 **1 / 2**